-If you stood in the middle of the Grand Canyon and shouted ‘Hello’, you would hear the original waveform reflected back to you.
-There would be a slight delay, due to the distance the waveform had to travel, but your words and voice, would be clearly recognisable.
+If you were to stand in the middle of the Grand Canyon and shout ‘Hello’, you would hear the original waveform reflected back to you.
+There would be a slight delay due to the distance the sounwave has to travel, but your words, and voice, would be clearly recognisable.

-If you shouted ‘hello’ and a different word came back, in a voice that was clearly not your own, it would understandably freak you out.
-Any natural surface, even one as irregular as a rock face, will not substantively alter the shape of a waveform.
+If you shouted ‘hello’ and a different word came back, in a voice that was clearly not your own, you would understandably be freaked out.
+A natural surface, even one as irregular as a rock face, will not substantively alter the shape of any waveform.
 The rock acts more like a tennis racket, hitting the original ball back to the server.
-To change the ‘ball’ in mid flight, requires a degree of knowledge about waveform geometry that doesn’t exist today.
+To change the ‘ball’ in mid flight, requires a degree of knowledge about waveform geometry that simply does not exist today.